Guido Goldschmiedt

-Guido Goldschmiedt (May 29, 1850 – August 6, 1915) was an Austrian chemist.
-During his career, he collaborated with Bunsen in Heidelberg and Baeyer in Straßburg.
+Guido Goldschmiedt (29 May 1850 – 6 August 1915) was an Austrian chemist.
+During his career, he collaborated with Robert Wilhelm Bunsen at the University of Heidelberg and Adolf von Baeyer at the University of Strasbourg.
 In 1891, he became full professor at the University of Vienna and later at the University of Prague.
 His most remarkable results were establishing the structure of several natural compounds including papaverine and ellagic acid.

 Life

-Goldschmiedt was born in Triest, Austria-Hungary.
-He started studying economics at the business school in Frankfurt am Main, but then started attending science lectures in other educational institutions.
+Goldschmiedt was born in Trieste, Austrian Empire.
+He started studying economics at the business school in Frankfurt, but then started attending science lectures in other educational institutions.
 In 1869, he went back to Vienna, where part of his family lived, and studied chemistry at the University of Vienna.
-There he attended lectures of Josef Redtenbacher and Franz Cölestin Schneider - the most prominent chemists of the time in Vienna.
+There he attended lectures of Josef Redtenbacher and Franz Cölestin Schneider – the most prominent chemists of the time in Vienna.
 In 1871, he moved to the University of Heidelberg, Germany.
 There he received his PhD for work with Robert Wilhelm Bunsen and his assistant Blum in the field of inorganic analytical chemistry of minerals.
-For a postdoctoral position, he joined the laboratory of Adolf von Baeyer at the University of Straßburg.
+For a postdoctoral position, he joined the laboratory of Adolf von Baeyer at the University of Strasbourg.
 Goldschmiedt worked in the field of organic chemistry for two years, but he also studied mineralogy and crystallography with Paul Heinrich von Groth.
-During that time, Emil Fischer and Franz S. Exner also worked with Baeyer in Straßburg.
-For Goldschmiedt, the time in Straßburg ended abruptly because he joined the group of Schneiders at the University of Vienna.
+During that time, Emil Fischer and Franz S. Exner also worked with Baeyer in Strasbourg.
+For Goldschmiedt, the time in Strasbourg ended abruptly because he joined the group of Schneiders at the University of Vienna.
 After his habilitation in 1875, he was sent as official observer to the world fair in Philadelphia in 1876.
 After visiting California, he went back to Vienna and married in 1886.
 It took until 1890 for him to become assistant professor at University of Vienna, but only one year later he became full professor.
 In 1891, Goldschmiedt moved to the German Charles-Ferdinand University in Prague and worked there for 20 years.
 In the meantime, he received the Lieben Prize in 1892 and became a member of the Vorstand of Deutschen Chemischen Gesellschaft in 1900 and 1901.
 In 1911, Goldschmiedt succeeded Zdenko Hans Skraup at the University of Vienna and was mostly involved in administrative tasks, such as supervising the construction of the laboratory building and reorganization of the institute.
-Starting from 1914, his health deteriorated slowly but steadily, resulting in his eventual death on August 6, 1915.
+Starting from 1914, his health deteriorated slowly but steadily, resulting in his eventual death on 6 August 1915.